 Valley City real estate is some of the most expensive in Ohio, although Valley City house values don't compare to the most expensive real estate in the U.S.

-Valley City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Valley City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Valley City is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Valley City who work in computer science and math (12.98%), business and financial occupations (12.98%), and office and administrative support (12.39%).

 Also of interest is that Valley City has more people living here who work in computers and math than 95% of the places in the US.